Why is keyboarding important?

 Nonetheless, not all institutions offer it as a course.
 Learn more about why and how a school might introduce keyboarding.

-Individuals with dyspraxia, dysgraphia and other specific learning difficulties often struggle when it comes to writing by hand.
-Learning how to type can help these students achieve their full potential at school by reinforcing literacy skills.
+Individuals with dyspraxia, attention disorders and specific learning difficulties like dysgraphia and dyslexia often struggle when it comes to producing neat and written work.
+Learning how to type can help these students achieve their full potential at school.
+In the case of dysgraphia and dyspraxia, it takes away the difficulty of letter formation and makes it easier to work in draft form.
+For students with dyslexia, typing can help encode word spelling and reinforce literacy skills.

 It will also benefit people with visual impairments and other special needs too, including individuals with autism spectrum disorder and Down syndrome.